Yellowen/vanda/docs/source/devel/communication.rst

 .. py:exception:: MasterClient.EmptyCommand

-   This exception will raise in case of your provide an empty command to :py:method:`connect`.
+   This exception will raise in case of your provide an empty command to :py:meth:`connect`.

 Communication Protocol version 1.0
 ==================================